sopwithcamel/assembler/README.md

-Time to solve: 2hrs
+* Time to solve: 2hrs
+* Add Mult. and Div. support: 10 mins
-Clean up + documentation: 20 mins
+* Clean up + documentation: 20 mins

 Assumptions:
 * Operands are letters between A and Z